Related Content

 From Istanbul

-However, the only train from Bulgaria on to Serbia is usually the 'Balkan Express' - a daytime train from Sofia to Beograd/Belgrade, but it didn't operate in 2022 / 2023 due to works on the line; and it has yet to be scheduled for 2024 - it's route has been removed completely from the latest version of the European Rail timetable.
+However, the only train from Bulgaria on to Serbia is usually the 'Balkan Express' - a daytime train from Sofia to Beograd/Belgrade, but it didn't operate in 2022 / 2023 due to works on the line; and it's route has been removed completely from the latest version of the European Rail timetable.

 Departing from Istanbul: